srechner/marathon/README.md

 ## marathon

-This library is designed to support the analysis of Markov chain based sampling methods.
+This C++ library is designed to support the analysis of Markov chain based sampling methods.
+It provides functions for the analysis of so-called state graphs.
 For an introduction into its functionality, see my article at arXiv http://arxiv.org/abs/1508.04740.

 Version 0.1: